israelali1424/Series_63/Chapter_4_USA Remedies and Administrative Provisions.md

 Under the USA, the maximum penalties for fraud are a $5,000 fine and/or three years imprisonment

 A final determination by the state Administrator, made pursuant to a hearing requested by the registrant, becomes effective immediately (December 3 in this case), provided the Administrator takes summary action.
 In this case, the license is reinstated if the registrant is successful in appealing to the court.

+Notification of registration withdrawal requirements depend on whether the RIA is federal- or state-registered.
+If federal: The IAR is ultimately responsible for notifying the Administrator.
+If state: The RIA must notify the Administrator.

+All broker-dealers must maintain an SEC-prescribed minimum amount of net capital, the purpose of which is the maintain enough liquidity to protect customers.
+States often impose similar minimums.

+Regardless of the amount, cash or non-cash compensation paid to third parties for testimonials or endorsements must be disclosed in IA advertising.
+A written agreement with the party is required if the compensation exceeds $1,000.
+Testimonials or endorsements made by affiliates of the firms are not subject to these disclosure requirements.